 According to the DEA, any destruction method applied to a controlled substance must render it “non-retrievable” and subsequently unavailable, unusable, and no longer available for diversion for all practical purposes.
 Testing results have shown Deterra to meet these standards.
 Ultimately, it is up to the individual waste generator to ensure that they comply with all local, state and federal regulations.

-What sets Deterra apart from our competitors, is that our product PERMANENTLY DEACTIVATES the drug rendering it unavailable for abuse or diversion, where as other at-home disposal products may sequester the drug which temporarily restricts access – leaving the drug in an abusable form.
+What sets Deterra apart from our competitors, is that our product PERMANENTLY DEACTIVATES the drug rendering it unavailable for abuse or diversion, where as other at-home disposal products may suspend the drug which temporarily restricts access – leaving the drug in an abusable form.